Operator spaces with the WEP, the OLLP and the Gurarii property: The WEP

 \begin{pro} Let $X\subset B(H)$ be an o.s.
 The following are equivalent. \item{(i)} There is a map $T: B(H) \to X^{**}$ with $\|T\|_{cb}\le 1$ such that $T(x)=x$ for any $x\in X$. \item{(ii)} There is a completely contractive projection $P: B(H)^{**} \to X^{**}$ onto $X^{**}$. \item{(ii)'} Same as (ii) with a weak* to weak* continuous projection $P: B(H)^{**} \to X^{**}$. \item{(iii)} For any $n\ge 1$ and any subspace $S\subset S_1^n$, any linear map $u:S \to X$ admits for each $\vp>0$ an extension $\tilde u: S_1^n\to X$ with

 \end{pro}

 \begin{proof} The proofs that (i) $\Rightarrow$ (ii)' (again with $P=({T^*}_{|X^*} )^*$), (ii)' $\Rightarrow$ (ii) $\Rightarrow$ (i) $\Rightarrow$ (iii) are essentially identical to the ones for the preceding proposition. (iii) $\Rightarrow$ (i) also follows by Hahn-Banach using the o.s. version of the projective tensor product norm (see e.g. \cite[Prop.
 2.1]{P7}).
 We give the details for the reader's convenience.
+Given two o.s. $Y,X$ we denote by $Y \otimes_{\wedge} X$ their projective tensor product in the o.s. sense (see e.g. \cite{ER,P4}).
 Assume (iii).
-It follows that for any o.s. $Y$ we have and isometric inclusion
+We claim that for any o.s. $Y$ the o.s. projective norm of the space $ Y^* \otimes B(H)$ induces on its subspace $Y^* \otimes X$ the o.s. projective norm of $Y^* \otimes X$ (i.e. the norm of $Y^* \otimes_{\wedge} X$).
+In other words, we claim that we have an {\it isometric} inclusion